 Money going out: $60,000 operating expenses + $15,000 vacancies = $75,000

-With NOI in hand, Kelley can now see whether she should continue pursuing this particular investment property, compare it with another or move onto the next.
+With NOI in hand, Kelley can now see whether she should continue pursuing this particular investment property, compare it with another, or move on to the next.

 Example of How Lenders Use NOI in Real Estate